CatalogueOfLife/coldp/README.md

  - **nameAlternativeID**: corresponds to Name.alternativeID. *added in v1.1*

 If a single NameUsage entity is given no further Name, Taxon or Synonym entity must exist.

+## TaxonProperty
+*added in v1.1*

+A flexible, generic key value store that allows to assign arbitrary property values to a taxon.
+Every property value can optionally be referenced and ordered.

+#### taxonID
+The subject taxon the property is about.

+#### property
+The required name of the property the value is assigned to.
+For example a text label like "Biology" or "Illustration", a [Plinian core term](https://www.tdwg.org/community/species/plinian-core/) or some Wikidata P value like [P2974](https://www.wikidata.org/wiki/Property:P2974).

+#### value
+A required free text value for the given property.
+If markup is needed [Markdown](https://de.wikipedia.org/wiki/Markdown)        is preferred.

+#### referenceID
+An optional reference where this property value was documented or who asserted it.

+#### page
+The exact single page number where the property value was published in the linked reference.
+If the value spans multiple pages, the first page should be given.

+#### ordinal
+An integer to specify an optional custom sort order for property values sharing the same taxonID in the dataset.

+#### remarks
+Remarks about the property value.